Productboard Alternatives

 Strengths

-• +$19/user Professional cheaper than Productboard
+• +Per-user Professional cheaper than Productboard Pro at scale

-• +Jira + Azure DevOps native
+• +Jira and Azure DevOps native two-way sync

 Trade-offs